-To get started with your wheel upgrade, you’ll want to stabilize the bike and get the front wheel in the air.
+To get started with your motorcycle wheel upgrade, you’ll want to stabilize the bike and get the front wheel in the air.
 The best way to do that is with a regular ATV/motorcycle lift.
 Not sure where you can get one?
 You can usually find this type of lift at a local tool store.

 Removing the Calipers